Select Area Radio Stations

 thanks to Al Germond for his contribution to the history of WTAX/WDBR.

 Personal Note: Maybe that's where I learned to appreciate those artists as well.
-I'm so glad he didn't have to conform to some "cookie cutter" playlist determined by some corporate schmuck in a high rise office, taking payola.
+I'm so glad he didn't have to conform to some "cookie-cutter" playlist determined by a national publication or corporate music director.
 Steve, along with Rich Styles were the two people who talked Joe Jackson into allowing me to do a weekend talk track when my time at WTAX was through, as summer help.
 So while I was a student at Western Illinois University, I did a Sunday afternoon track, along with occasional overnight tracks during the week.
-It was a terrific experience at a truly outstanding facility and group of people!
+It was a terrific experience at a truly outstanding facility and a fantastically talented group of people!

-Steve West is no longer with us having passed away in the early 1990's.
-Not only was Steve a great programmer and one of the best broadcast voices in the industry, he was also an outstanding TV repairman.
-I learned a lot from him about recording, choosing, editing and "sweetening" music for automated formats.
+Steve West is no longer with us having passed away in the early 1990s.
+Not only was Steve a great programmer and one of the best broadcast voices in the industry, but he was also an outstanding TV repairman.
+I learned a lot from him about recording, choosing, editing, and "sweetening" music for automated formats.
 The last time I visited Steve he was doing afternoons on sister station WTAX.
 I couldn't believe he wasn't on WDBR!
-His talents and abilities were wasted and ignored by the management at the time.
+His talents and abilities were wasted.
 With his passing, the Springfield market lost a real pro.
 The WDBR history segment is my tribute to him.
 We also note the passing of the former WDBR News Director Pat Gordon in the late 1990's.
 At the time of his passing he was the morning co-anchor on WICS-TV.

 WLRW (FM) 94.5 Champaign, Illinois